 Because both mii_tx_clk and gmii_rx_clk are sourced by the external PHY device connected to the GMII/MII, it is not possible to share global transmitter or receiver clock resources across multiple instantiations of the core.
 Each instance of the core requires its own endpoint clocking resources.
 RGMII provides a more optimal solution because it does allow transmitter clock resources to be shared.
-See Reduced Gigabit Media Independent Interface (RGMII).
+See RGMII for more information.